Frequently Asked Questions (FAQ) about Kenai Peninsula Middle College

 Q: Can I participate in sports or other extra curriculars at my traditional school?

 A: Yes!
-As a student at RCA, you can participate in athletics and other extra curricular activities at your traditional school.
+As a KPMCS student, you can participate in athletics and other extra curricular activities at your traditional school.

 Q: Can I take a class at my traditional school?